ParallelMaths/parallel/pages/home.md

   on the Parallelograms on the left.
 * [Teachers](/teachers) can create an account and set Parallelograms for their classes.
-* This site is aimed at 11- to 14-year-olds, but everyone is welcome.
+* This site is aimed at 11- to 15-year-olds, but everyone is welcome.
-* We’ll be adding material for older and younger students next year.
+* We’ll be adding material for older students next year.

 <div class="dictionary">